LunaSare/spring2023-data-science/lectures/week4_lectures.md

 > **Learning Goals**
 >
 > - Learn `git` tools for version control of remote repositories on GitHub
-> - Practice usage of Unix shell commands to set up remote version control on GitHub
+> - Practice usage of Unix shell commands to set up and do remote version control on GitHub
 >
 > **Learning Objectives**
 >